adamzvolanek/DevRackDocs/offsite-backup/setup.md

-This page covers the setup of the offsite-backup PC.
+This page covers the setup of the offsite-backup server.

 ## Operating System

-Download and install the latest [Fedora Workstation OS](https://fedoraproject.org/workstation/download).
+Running a second Unraid Server.

 ## Basics

-- Install Ansible
-- Install Wireguard
-- Insatll NFS Server
-  - Setup Drive Mount locatoin
-- Install Docker
+- Install TailScale Plugin and create account.

-### Ansible

-1. `sudo dnf install ansible`
-2. `sudo dnf install python3-libdnf5`
+  - Connect both Alexandria and Offsite backup PC.
+    - Ping test to verify.